Alihasaan/FYP-Driver-App/README.md

 # ots_driver_app

-A Flutter application for the driver side of OTS.

-## Getting Started

-This project is a starting point for a Flutter application.
+This Flutter project was developed as a final year project for my university.

+Getting Started
+There are two app one driver side and one Client/User side.

+This is the Driver Side.
+User Side : https://github.com/Alihasaan/Final-Year-Project

 A few resources to get you started if this is your first Flutter project: